mk-fg/graphite-metrics/README.md

-graphite-metrics: standalone graphite collectors for various stuff not (or poorly) handled by other monitoring daemons
+graphite-metrics: metric collectors for various stuff not (or poorly) handled by other monitoring daemons
 --------------------

-Core of the project is a simple daemon (harvestd), which collects metric values and sends them to graphite once per interval.
+Core of the project is a simple daemon (harvestd), which collects metric values and sends them to graphite carbon daemon (and/or other configured destinations) once per interval.

-Consists of separate components ("collectors") for processing of:
+Includes separate data collection components ("collectors") for processing of:

 * /proc/slabinfo for useful-to-watch values, not everything (configurable).
 * /proc/vmstat and /proc/meminfo in a consistent way.